HIGH FLY PROJECT MAY 2021

 Apply course learning to the UX design proccess, documenting the work & iterations throughout.

-Research then Design & build an interactive prototype for further testing, and a set of wireframes.
+Research then design & build an interactive prototype for further testing, and a set of wireframes.

 Learn new software.
 Having previously used Adobe Creative Cloud, I decided to use applciations that were new to me.

 I conducted competitive benchmarking to learn about best practices & industry standards.
 I quickly discovered there were patterns across various apps and noted my findings, including areas I wanted to improve (primarily around baggage information).
+The key areas I focussed the benchmarking on, based on my personal flight booking experience, was: overall / return trip UI navigation, baggage, fare comparison and flight schedule inforamtion.

 Usability testing was conducted with friends & family across various sessions.
 I was lucky with timing as Covid-19 restrictions had recently eased allowing me to meet users for this part of the project in-person - it would have brought more challenges doing it remotely if the user is not confident with the necessary screen sharing / casting software.